 To use this macro, you need to install redemption.

 Download Redemption Developer version

-After installing redemption the a new module in the VBA editor then change the oldName and newName values.
-Use the account name as shown in File, Account Settings or in the From field of a new message for oldName variable and the desired name as the newName variable.
+After installing Redemption, add a new module and paste the macro into the VBA editor.
+Change the oldName and newName values in the macro, using the account name as shown in File, Account Settings or in the From field of a new message for oldName variable and the desired name as the newName variable.

-Change the Folder Display Name using a macro or script
+Change the Folder List name using a macro or script

-Type the current display name, as seen in the navigation pane, in as the oldName and the desired name as the newName then run the macro.
+Using the macro or script, type the current display name, as seen in the navigation pane, in as the oldName and the desired name as the newName then run the macro or script.
 You'll need to restart Outlook for the change to take effect.

 A Script version is here.
 This will be easier for most people to use as you just need to double click on the file to make the change (after editing the old and new names in the file.)

-To use the script, download the script, edit the names then save it and change the extension to vbs.
+To use the script, download the script, edit the folder names then save it and change the extension to vbs.
 Double click to run it.
 Close Outlook and reopen it.
-(You don't need to change the Macro Security Settings in the Trust Center when using the script but will need to change it to use the macro.)
+(You don't need to change the Macro Security Settings in the Trust Center when using the script but will need to change macro security to use the macro.)

 If you aren't using the description field (most people don't), the macro can add the original name to the description field.
 If you make a mistake, you can set the oRoot.Name to oRoot.Description to recover.
 To check the description field, right click on the root folder and choose Properties or Data File Properties.